mdueholm/powerprice/README.md

 - Why did you undertake it?
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

+## Key features
+- Measure the current power usage of Your HomeOffice setup
+- Calculate the total power used in kWh since last manual reset
+- Calculate the total power used this day / week / month

 ## Technologies Used
 - Particle Argon IoT developer board - version 1.0
 - Sensor
 - Display

-## Features
-- Measure the current power usage of Your HomeOffice setup
-- Calculate the total power used in kWh since last manual reset
-- Calculate the total power used this day / week / month

 ## Screenshots
 ![Example screenshot](./img/screenshot.png)